 Yes, there is an onsite restaurant.

-The Muckleburgh Military Collection has not told us if they are fully wheelchair friendly.
+No, The Muckleburgh Military Collection is not wheelchair friendly.

-The Muckleburgh Military Collection has not told us if they are fully pushchair friendly.
+No, The Muckleburgh Military Collection have stated they are not pushchair friendly.

 The Muckleburgh Military Collection has not told us if they are dog friendly.